 The Virus Action Team will monitor key local and regional health metrics to quickly detect changes in transmission of COVID-19, regionally or on our campuses.
 Daily consideration of these indicators will lead to adjustments in the University's Alert Level and/or targeted interventions.

 The Virus Action Team will maintain regular communication with the community, including:

 - Hosting a public dashboard that tracks COVID-19 cases in the GVSU community and other indicators

-- Providing weekly updates to the GVSU community via email
+- Providing timely updates to the GVSU community via email

 - Making direct contact with campus groups for tailored information